MadsAagaard/germlineNGS/README.md

-## Panels (AV1, WGS_CNV, CV5, WES)
+## Panels (AV1, CV5, WES)

 Analysis steps:
 - If fastq is used as input (using --fastq /path/to/fastq/) perform read preprocessing, alignment, variantcalling and joint genotyping.
-- If CRAM is used as input (using --cram /path/to/cram/) perform Variantcalling and joint genotyping.
+- If CRAM is used as input (using --cram /path/to/cram/) perform variantcalling and joint genotyping.
 - Creates a merged (joint Genotyped) VCF for all analyzed samples.
 - For AV1 panels and WES (ALM and ONK), joint genotyping is also run per subpanel.
-- for AV1 panels, SpliceAI is run by default (spliceAI can be skipped with "--skipSpliceAI", see usage below).

 NOTE: CRAM should be used as input, if possible.

-NOTE: This pipeline can be run from both servers (kga01 and lnx01) when analyzing paneldata, except for SpliceAI.
-The pipeline assumes the lnx01 server is used by default.
-If this pipeline is run from kga01, make sure to set the "--server kga01" parameter.
+NOTE: This pipeline can be run from both servers (lnx1 and lnx02).

-NOTE: SpliceAI is disabled when running this pipeline for paneldata at the kga01 server.

 #### Run the pipeline with --help to see available options and default parameters:

     nextflow run KGVejle/germlineNGS -r main --help

 ### Common use cases: